jeckt/code-journal/README.md

 4. Write up on setting up dev environment for new projects
   * Write up notes of simple virtualenv and virtualenvwrapper usage.

+5. Set up SSH for github and write some notes on how to do it from  scratch

 Ideas
 =====